-The study is investigating the degradation of different materials in industrial and home composting systems.
-It is designed to determine whether packaging certified as compostable according to European Standard EN 13432 will break down in New Zealand composting facilities within the required period and without detriment to the final compost product.
+The study investigated the degradation of different materials in industrial and home composting systems.
+It was designed to determine whether packaging certified as compostable according to European Standard EN 13432 will break down in New Zealand composting facilities within the required period and without detriment to the final compost product.

-Due to be completed in May 2021, the study is funded by the Ministry for the Environment’s Waste Minimisation Fund with additional funding from Convex.
+The project was completed at the end of 2022.
+The study is funded by the Ministry for the Environment’s Te Pūtea Whakamauru Para Waste Minimisation Fund with additional funding from Convex.